Hingham Child Custody Lawyer

 Types of Custody Arrangements In Massachusetts

 The are a couple of distinctions between the types of custody arrangements available.
-If at all possible, the courts will favor a scenario where both parents are active in the child’s life.
+If possible, the courts will favor a scenario where both parents are active in the child’s life.
 However, there may be some cases where only one parent can receive primary custody of the child.

 - Sole legal custody: Only one parent has been granted the legal right to make decisions on the child’s upbringing.
 These include matters such as the child’s health care, education, religious background, and emotional well-being.